Home

 Planning and Installing Outdoor Lighting

-You never know, he/she may even be able to recommend a great lighting designer if you wish to go that route.
+He may even be able to recommend a great lighting designer if you wish to go that route.

 I cannot stress enough how important proper planning is to your project.
+Just remember that doing it right the first time around will save you a lot of time and energy.

 Choosing the best Outdoor Lighting Designer

 Once your layout is set, you can consult your lighting designer for help.
-A lighting designer knows the business and has a good idea of how to get whatever effect you want to create designed to your taste.
+A lighting designer knows the business and has a good idea of how to get whatever effect you wish to create designed to your taste.

 It is vitally important that your lighting designer, landscape architect, and contractors communicate effectively.
 All lighting designs must be incorporated into the landscape after the plantings and other essential elements in your project are completed.

-That's because certain elements in the lighting design must be hidden in order to create a non invasive incognito approach to outdoor lighting.
-Junction boxes and transformers are needed for proper operation of your lighting and should be placed in the proper locations for best results.
+Junction boxes and low voltage transformers are needed for proper operation of your lighting and should be placed in the proper locations for best results.

 The lighting designer should fully understand what you want to accomplish in your lighting design and should know your budget.

-A really experienced designer should be able to suggest alternative methods of creating the desired effect without breaking your budget too much.
+A experienced designer should be able to suggest alternative methods of creating the desired effect without breaking your budget too much.

 Following Local Laws

-For example, a municipality may require low voltage lighting to be installed at a minimum of 18" under ground and also require that it be fed through PVC piping.
+For example, a municipality may require low voltage lighting cables to be installed at a minimum of 18" under ground and also require that it be fed through PVC piping.

 This of course must first be cleared with your local municipality and it's laws regarding outdoor lighting installation.